Meet the Team

 Signature Tool: Pilot v5 pen, Field Notes notebook

-Signature Color: goldenrod
+Signature Color: Goldenrod

-Creative Muse: the changing of the seasons
+Creative Muse: The changing of the seasons

-What’s a non-art hobby that influences your creativity?
 Cooking!
 I love exploring the culinary universe and I find the kitchen to be a very creative space.
 I especially love to find new ways to use ingredients and remix components of meals gone by.

-What's your dream project to work on, no limits?
 I want to get into risography, which uses printers that are somewhere between screen printing and deskjet to create beautifully imperfect prints.
-I’d love to use this medium to self publish zines and comics.
+I'd love to use this medium to self publish zines and comics.

-What would your perfect day off look like?
-Go to the farmer’s market in the morning, pack a picnic and bike to a far off body of water, set up my hammock and enjoy a book and a sunset.
+Go to the farmer's market in the morning, pack a picnic and bike to a far off body of water, set up my hammock and enjoy a book and a sunset.

 Tully